-A number of artworks from the University’s Visual Arts Collection were created by renowned American artists, including Alex Katz, Frank Stella, George Gibbs, Gertrude Whitney Vanderbilt, Leonard Baskin, Roy Lichtenstein, Saul Steinberg, and the Walt Disney Studios.
+A number of artworks from the University’s Visual Arts Collection were created by renowned American artists, including Theodore A. Harris, Alex Katz, Frank Stella, Ellen Emmet Rand, George Gibbs, Gertrude Vanderbilt Whitney, Leonard Baskin, Roy Lichtenstein, Saul Steinberg, and the Walt Disney Studios.

 Gertrude Vanderbilt Whitney, The Friendship Fountain, 1913, marble

 The Friendship Fountain is one of the most recognisable artworks in the Collection, and a true landmark of McGill University’s downtown campus.
 Created by the famed sculptor, feminist, and philanthropist Gertrude Vanderbilt Whitney (1875-1942), the work consists of a ten-foot marble statue and fountain featuring three nude men holding an earthen bowl.
 It is located in the green space in front of the Arts Building and next to the Redpath Museum.

 Sculpted in 1913, as a commission for the New Arlington Hotel in Washington D.C. which ended up never being built, the work was donated to the University in 1931 at the suggestion of Ellen Ballon (1898-1969), an accomplished pianist, alumni of the McGill Schulich School of Music, and friend of Whitney (a bust of Ballon by Sir Jacob Epstein is on display in the Strathcona Music Building).
 The donation was intended as a symbol of amity between Canada and the United States.
 Though the sculpture was donated in 1931, the installation of the fountain component was not completed until 1933.